• Skip to main content

 What inspires you?
 Are there recurring themes in your work?
 Do you do series work?
 How does that affect your approach?

-Nature is my infinite source of inspiration whether I’m looking what to depict or just need a visual reference for choosing a colour palette.
-My current interest lies in conveying a deeper emotional complexity into paper artworks.
-I feel a new urge in choosing my subject matter, so it feels that depicting just a beautiful flower, a pretty shell or a decorative wave on it own is simply ‘not enough’… A human presence is needed to deepen the visual experience, the feel & emotional charge coming from the artwork, so I end up combining the natural motifs with human faces (ultimately we all are part of nature).
+My current interest lies in conveying a deeper emotional complexity in paper artworks.
+I feel a new urge in choosing my subject matter, so it feels that depicting just a beautiful flower, a pretty shell, or a decorative wave on its own is simply ‘not enough’… A human presence is needed to deepen the visual experience, the feel & emotional charge coming from the artwork, so I end up combining the natural motifs with human faces (ultimately, we all are part of nature).

 25 by Yulia Brodskaya